■ Physician-patient:

 This text case can also be used to consider the CMPA Good practices, “Physician-patient: Informed discharge”.
 For example, ask learners to identify the key information that should have been provided to the patient.
 What other follow-up, if any, should have occurred?

-CanMEDS: Medical Expert, Collaborator, Communicator, Professional
+CanMEDS: Medical Expert,

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.